 What is it and why does it matter?

 For many IoT systems, nirvana is that they be fully autonomous and not require any user interaction at all, getting on silently with making the world better.
 However for the time being in the real world, however wonderful and autonomous any IoT system is, ultimately it’s humans that decide its value.
 If no one is watching, no one is valuing your IoT solution.
 And in any system, including web and mobile apps, user engagement is the key leading indicator of “churn” — customers deciding to abandon your product.

 How do you measure it?

 This metric is best measured over a time-period which is long enough to smooth out natural cycles of human activity (i.e. at least a day) yet short enough to provide fast enough feedback about incipient churn (i.e. probably no more than a month).
-Thus you will hear companies talk about their “DAU, WAU or MAU” – the daily, weekly and monthly metric.
+So you’ll hear companies talk about their “DAU, WAU or MAU” — the daily, weekly and monthly metric.

 The two ways to measure user interaction are: